 The Museum’s Borders demonstrates that museum practices are deeply entangled in border making, patrol, mitigation and erasure, and that the border lens offers a new tool for deconstructing and reconfiguring such practices.
 Arguing that the museum is a critical institution for the operation of knowledge-based democracies, the book investigates how they have been used by scientists, art historians and historians to construct our bordered world.
-Examining the role of museums in the Windrush scandal in Britain, the exclusion of Black artists in America, ideological and propaganda based discourses in Europe and China, and the remembering of contested parts in the Balkans, the book argues for the importance of museum in countering unethical, nationalistic, post-fact political discourse.
-Using the principle of my ‘Contemporary Museology’, The Museum’s Borders considers the significance of the museum for societies that wish to know and remember in ways that empower citizens and build cohesive societies.
+Examining the role of museums in the Windrush scandal in Britain, the exclusion of Black artists in America, ideological and propaganda based discourses in Europe and China, and the remembering of contested pasts in the Balkans, the book argues for the importance of museums in countering unethical, nationalistic, post-fact political discourse.
+Using the principles of what I refer to as ‘Contemporary Museology’, The Museum’s Borders considers the significance of the museum for societies that wish to know and remember in ways that empower citizens and build cohesive societies.

 One chapter is Open Access via the Museum Worlds journal – see link below.
 Partial preview on Google Books.

 1 Border Violence, Democracy and the Museum [Updated Open Access version of this chapter is available in Museum Worlds 9]